EcohydrologyTeam/CE-QUAL-W2-Workshop-2024/README.md

 These programs recognize the significance of CE-QUAL-W2 in improving the management and protection of water resources worldwide, supporting mainenance and ongoing development to improve and extend the capabilities of CE-QUAL-W2.

-The course instructors are Dr. Todd Steissberg (ERDC-EL, Lead Developer of CE-QUAL-W2), Dr. Barry Bunch (ERDC-EL), Dr. Zhonglong Zhang (Portland State University and LimnoTech), Mr. Isaac Mudge (USACE New Orleans District & ERDC-EL), Dr. Andy Goodwin (ERDC-EL), and Dr. Billy Johnson (LimnoTech).
+The course instructors are Dr. Todd Steissberg (ERDC-EL, Lead Developer of CE-QUAL-W2), and Lauren Melendez (ERDC-EL)

 The workshop will be conducted in a hybrid format, accommodating both in-person and remote participants.
 Through a combination of lectures, demonstrations, and practical exercises, participants will gain a solid foundation in water quality modeling and acquire the necessary skills to set up, calibrate, and simulate CE-QUAL-W2 models for various water bodies.